 Many chefs choose to start their own catering van businesses, as the overhead costs are relatively low when compared with having to take the plunge to start our own restaurant.

 These type of catering vans can provide a great lifestyle business.
-Perhaps a chef is feeling burnt outOpens in a new tab. from the stresses and hours of a regular catering career and want to spend more time with their partner.
+Perhaps a chef is feeling burnt out from the stresses and hours of a regular catering career and want to spend more time with their partner.

-By buying a business such as this they can dictate their own pathOpens in a new tab. easier.
+By buying a business such as this they can dictate their own path easier.
 The chef and their partner may decide to embark on an adventure together.
 We often see romantic couples who decide to set up a catering van to give themselves more time together.

-A catering vehicleOpens in a new tab. can also lead to a more permanent restaurant.
+A catering vehicle can also lead to a more permanent restaurant.
 Many high quality restaurants start of life in this way.

 For example, a bbq meat van may discover that they are incredibly popular in the local area.
 When they expand the business and open a restaurant, their name is already recognised and they have a list of existing customers willing to fill their restaurant from day one.